Orlinda, Tennessee: History

 Orlinda was incorporated in 1965, and was originally called Crockers Crossroads until they had to change the name due to the area's proximity to Tuckers Crossroads, Tennessee.
-The name Centervile was proposed, but denied as a Centerville, Tennessee already existed, so the name Orlinda was proposed as no other community in the United States used that name.
+The name Centervile was proposed, but denied as a Centerville, Tennessee already existed, so Orlinda was proposed as no other community in the United States used that name.

 In October 2000, the Orlinda City Hall and Post Office opened at its present-day location on Highway 52.
 Prior to this, the City Hall was located at the former Bank of Orlinda building, which was built in 1909, and is now the city's public library, which opened in 2003.

 On the morning of March 15, 2019, a bridge collapsed along Highland Road that went over the Red River, no one was injured during the collapse.
 On October 22, 2019, Orlinda City Manager Kevin Breeding's house caught on fire while he was asleep, Breeding was not harmed in the fire.
-On November 16, 2019, a 14 year-old boy was hit by an SUV, on the intersection between Highway 49 and Brewer Road around 10:00 PM.
-The victim was unconscious and in critical condition after the collision and was lifeflighted to Vanderbilt Children's Hospital.